 AHMC Diagnostic Radiology is a four-year training program culminating in candidates who will be eligible for certification by the American Board of Radiology.
-Each year, we will accept a total of 5 residents, who can choose between advanced (PGY-2) and categorical (PGY-1) positions.
+Each year, we will accept 5 new residents for a total resident complement of 20.
+Candidates may choose between advanced (PGY-2) and categorical (PGY-1) positions.

-The program will offer exposure to all modalities of medical imaging including radiography, mammography, nuclear medicine and molecular imaging, magnetic resonance imaging, computed tomography, and ultrasound and exposure to all radiology subspecialties including abdominal radiology, cardiothoracic imaging, pediatric radiology, breast imaging, and interventional and therapeutic radiology.
-The program will include in-person instruction in radiation physics, radiation protection, and radiation biology.
-All residents will attend the American Institute for Radiologic Pathology course during their PGY-4/R-3 year, which complements the radiologic pathology education in our program.
-We will also stress understanding the socioeconomic context for the practice of radiology and fostering interdisciplinary relationships and collaboration with healthcare leaders.
+The program offers exposure to all modalities of medical imaging and all radiology subspecialties including mammography and breast imaging, nuclear medicine and molecular imaging, magnetic resonance imaging, cardiothoracic imaging, pediatric radiology, and interventional and therapeutic radiology.
+The program includes in-person instruction in radiation physics, radiation protection, and radiation biology.
+During their PGY-4/R-3 year, all residents attend the American Institute for Radiologic Pathology course, which complements the radiologic pathology education in our program.
+We also stress understanding the socioeconomic context for the practice of radiology and fostering interdisciplinary relationships and collaboration with healthcare leaders.

-Rotations will be assigned at levels of increasing sophistication and experience.
-Appropriate responsibilities will be available for procedures, imaging study interpretations, teaching and consultation as the resident progresses through the training years.
+We assign rotations at levels of increasing sophistication and experience.
+Appropriate responsibilities are available for procedures, imaging study interpretations, teaching and consultation as the resident progresses through the training years.
 Successful completion of our program will enable the trainee to independently perform and interpret diagnostic imaging studies to the highest standards of safety, quality, and accuracy.

-Although our primary goal is to train outstanding clinical radiologists, research and practice quality improvement will be fundamental components of our program.
-All trainees will be encouraged and given the opportunity to participate in scholarly activities, both inside the participating radiology departments and at the state, regional, national and/or international levels Our Graduate Medical Education Research Institute members will be available to facilitate resident and faculty scholarly activity involvement and assist with research projects across all disciplines at the institutions.
+Although our primary goal is to train outstanding clinical radiologists, research and practice quality improvement are fundamental components of our program.
+All trainees are encouraged and given the opportunity to participate in scholarly activities, both inside the participating radiology departments and at the state, regional, national and/or international levels.
+Our Graduate Medical Education Research Institute members are available to facilitate resident and faculty research and assist with projects across all disciplines at the institutions.